dex2dot0/HMDA-Hero/README.md

 Consult [sapper.svelte.dev](https://sapper.svelte.dev) for help with Svelte/Sapper.
 Svelte is similar to React, Vue, and Angular.
 Sapper is the server library for Svelte.
 There is also a Svelte/Sapper Overview section further below that discusses this more.

 Svelte is awesome, refreshing, and one of the main motivations for this project.
+At present, SvelteKit is gaining some traction but may not yet be suitable for this project which is why Sapper is being used.
+If at some point in the future there is a chance to refactor the project to use SvelteKit, its likely this project will be migrated.

 ### Side-Load Excel Add-in to Run on localhost

-Once the project is running at localhost, you can side-load it and instantiate the add-in for local development.
+Once the project is running at localhost, you can side-load the Excel add-in and instantiate it for local development.

 Refer to https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins for general instructions on sideloading the project locally to run in a local Excel file as an add-in.
 The folder you want to share locally is ./HMDA-HERO/Manifests/localhost